galadhremmin/RTJS/Documentation/class.Util.Formatter.md

 # Formatter

 A utility that formats values.
-A component that imports a reference to this utility, e.g. `import format = require("../../../Util/Formatter")` can instanciate it by calling `format.instance().install(element: JQuery, formatterName: string)`
+A singleton component that can be instanciated by calling `instance().install(element: JQuery, formatterName: string)`

 ## Data attributes